- WHERE TO STAY

 On morning visits you have the advantage of using the facilities such as the gift shop, refreshment kiosk, audio guides, etc, once Stonehenge has opened to the public.

-Although you can walk among the stones, the Property Steward will brief you on the Conditions of Entry which you will already have received with your booking which includes not to touch the stones amongst others.
+Although you can walk among the stones, the host will brief you on the Conditions of Entry which you will already have received with your booking which includes not to touch the stones amongst others.
 There are no restrictions on photography, but no photographs can be used on commercial websites except social media.
 You are not allowed to bring food or drink onto the monument.

 Four London based tour companies offer tours that include Special Access.
 This overcomes the logistical problems of getting to Stonehenge early morning or evening when there is no public transport to Stonehenge.